Quadriplegia and Quadriplegic

 C8 Bends the fingers (flexion).

-Secondarily, because of a quadriplegic's depressed functioning and immobility, they are often more susceptible to pressure sores, spasticity, osteoporosis and fractures, frozen joints, pneumonia, respiratory complications and infections, kidney stones, autonomic dysreflexia, deep vein thrombosis, and cardiovascular disease.
+Secondarily, because of a quadriplegic's depressed physical functioning and immobility, they are often more susceptible to pressure sores, spasticity, osteoporosis and fractures, frozen joints, pneumonia, respiratory complications and infections, kidney stones, autonomic dysreflexia, deep vein thrombosis, and cardiovascular disease.

 Spinal cord injuries are classified by the American Spinal Injury Association (ASIA) classification.
 The ASIA scale grades patients based on their functional impairment as a result of the injury, grading a patient from A to D